microsoft/crescent-credentials/README.md

 Crescent is a library to generate proofs of possession of JWT (JSON Web Tokens) credentials.
-By creating a proof for a JWT, rather than sending it directly, the credential holder may choose to keep some of the claims in the token private, while still providing the verifier with assurance that the revealed claims are correct.
+By creating a proof for a JWT, rather than sending it directly, the credential holder may choose to keep some of the claims in the token private, while still providing the verifier with assurance that the revealed claims are correct and that the underlying token is still valid.

 This repository contains the Crescent library and a sample application consisting of a JWT issuer, a setup service, a browser extension client and server helper, and a web server verifier.